Biases in Non-Unitary Partitions: Biases in Ordinary Non-Unitary Partitions

 We see that the coefficients for all terms are nonnegative except for $q^3$ and $q^5$.
-The terms of the expansion of the third summand of the RHS consists of terms of the form $q^{2i}$ for all $i\in \mathbb{N}$.
-For $n=2$ the fourth summand of the RHS gives a series where the terms are of the form $q^{2i+1}$ for all $i\in \mathbb{N}$ and $i\geq4$.
-For all $n>2$ the minimum power of $q$ in the expansion of the fourth term of RHS is greater than 9.
-Also, for all $n>1$ the minimum power of $q$ in the expansion of $P_{e}(q) - P_{o}(q)$ is greater than or equal to 8.
-So, in each case the coefficient of $q^7$ is 0.
-This completes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:kim-new}] We start by acknowledging the fact that $\dfrac{q^{bn}}{(q^m;q^m)_{n}}$ is the generating function with partitions into $n$ parts congruent to $b \pmod m$.
-Let $P_{1,0,m}(q)$ (resp. $P_{ 0,1 m}(q)$) be the generating functions of $q_{1, 0, m}(n)$ (resp. $q_{ 0,1, m}(n)$).
-Then, we have
+The terms of the expansion of the third summand of the RHS consist of terms of the form $q^{2i}$ for all $i\in \mathbb{N}$.
+For $n=2$, the fourth summand of the RHS gives a series where the terms are of the form $q^{2i+1}$ for all $i\in \mathbb{N}$ and $i\geq4$.
+For all $n>2$, the minimum power of $q$ in the expansion of the fourth term of the RHS is greater than 9.
+Also, for all $n>1$, the minimum power of $q$ in the expansion of $P_{e}(q) - P_{o}(q)$ is greater than or equal to 8.
+So, in each case, the coefficient of $q^7$ is 0.
+This completes the proof. \end{proof}